KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 the courage to speak the unspeakable.

-This book is a German diamond— but polished by the cultures of the world.
+This book is a German diamond— polished by the cultures of the world.

 ## A Closing Word to Germany